kriszyp/xstyle/README.md

 		position: absolute;
 	}

-We could then style a class, using our new definition, simply by including the definition in the rule:
+We could then style a class by mixing in our new definition.
+We do this simply by including the using the definition as a property in our rule.
+If we want to simply mix in the properties as defined in the base class, we set the value to "default":

 	.my-class {
-		absolutely;
+		absolutely: default;
 	}

 We can also override properties from our definition:

 	.my-class {
-		absolutely;
+		absolutely: default;
 		top: 60px;
 	}